Appian Named a Leader in Everest Group's Low-code Technology Providers in Insurance PEAK Matrix® Assessment 2023

 - Market impact and function of market adoption, client portfolio mix, and value delivered.

-According to the report, insurance organizations seek support to manage the technology environment, address talent shortages, and respond to changing market dynamics.
+According to the report, insurance organisations seek support to manage the technology environment, address talent shortages, and respond to changing market dynamics.
 Insurers are increasingly relying on low-code technology for rapid application development, integration, and meeting time-to-market needs.
-Appian's recognition as a Leader in the report is based on its strong value proposition to fulfill insurers diverse needs across the value chain.
+Appian's recognition as a Leader in the report is based on its strong value proposition to fulfil insurers diverse needs across the value chain.

 View the full report here: https://ap.pn/48d5JZf.